 An effective approach to social capital is well documented in Manitoba's long history of neighbourhood renewal corporations (NRCs) who have had measurable impacts on social capital and safety (EKOS, 2010: The Coalition of Manitoba Neighbourhood Renewal Corporations, 2016).
-NRCs have used safety audits, community kitchens, support groups, and advocacy for improvements to the built environment as methods of improving the safety of their neighbourhoods (EKOS, 2010; The Coalition Manitoba Neighbourhood Renewal of Corporations, 2016).
+NRCs have used safety audits, community kitchens, support groups, and advocacy improvements to the built environment as methods of improving the safety of their neighbourhoods (EKOS, 2010; The Coalition Neighbourhood of Manitoba Renewal Corporations, 2016).
 These safety initiatives involved participatory processes in which residents gained social capital by working with neighbours and NRCs.